Krasen007/MoneyExperiment/README.md

 #### Whats new in version 1.4.0.x

-NetWorth of multiple accounts;
+Added Net Worth of multiple accounts;
-Walet functionality to transfer between accounts;
+Added Walet functionality and ability to transfer between accounts;
-This version will probably break existing databases;
+**This version will probably break existing databases;**

 * Whats new in version 1.3.11.x